sohamphanseiitb/Think-in-Systems/index.md

   <h2> Hello World! </h2>
 Namaste everyone!
 Greetings from India!

-I am Soham Phanse, a third year Undergraduate from the Department of Aerospace Engineering at IIT Bombay.
-Since joining IIT Bombay, I have observed a lack of systems thinking perspective towards engineering problems in undergraduates, which is completely is natural, because no such courses are offered in the Core curriculum.
+<p> I am Soham Phanse, a third year Undergraduate from the Department of Aerospace Engineering at IIT Bombay.
+Since joining IIT Bombay, I have observed a lack of systems thinking perspective towards engineering problems in undergraduates, which is completely is natural, because no such courses are offered in the Core curriculum. </p>

-Keeping this end in view, I plan to blog about Systems Engineering and Dynamics and share my learnings from what I learnt through courses, project but more importantly by working at the <a href="https://www.aero.iitb.ac.in/satelliteWiki/index.php/Satellite_101">Student Satellite Program</a>.
+<p> Keeping this end in view, I plan to blog about Systems Engineering and Dynamics and share my learnings from what I learnt through courses, project but more importantly by working at the <a href="https://www.aero.iitb.ac.in/satelliteWiki/index.php/Satellite_101">Student Satellite Program</a>.</p>

-I have tried it to keep it as intuitive as possible, and keeping technical terms to a minimum.
+<p> I have tried it to keep it as intuitive as possible, and keeping technical terms to a minimum.
 Not that I have compromised the technical details, but there already exist heavyily technical and in-depth reading resources on systems engineering.
-However, there is a steep dearth of articles accessible to Undergraduates.
+However, there is a steep dearth of articles accessible to Undergraduates. </p>

   <h2> My recommendation </h2>
-I would recommend everyone to read this blog sequentially, don't directly jump over to advanced articles.
+<p> I would recommend everyone to read this blog sequentially, don't directly jump over to advanced articles.
 The articles slowly build upon things and go upto a slightly advanced level.
 Feel free to drop me an email in case you want to discuss!
 That is all I want to mention, my best wishes to the readers!
-Happy Systems-Engineering!!
+Happy Systems-Engineering!!</p>

   <h2> Contents </h2>
   <h3> The World of Systems </h3>